 Melanie is the Children's Book reviewer at The Miramichi Reader.
 She is a mother to two young children Adeline (3 years) and Harlow (7 months).
 She has a Bachelor of Health Science from Dalhousie University and previously worked as a Radiological Technologist before deciding to pursue a career in health insurance administration.
 She enjoys sewing, crafting, and going on adventures with her family.
 Having lived in all three maritime provinces, Melanie now raises her daughters with her husband in Moncton, NB.

 Michala Keeler is a fifth-year student attending St Thomas University, majoring in English, Philosophy, and Psychology.
 Completing her final year of studies online, she enjoys reading paper books in her downtime.
+She respectfully acknowledges that she is residing on unsurrendered and unceded traditional Wolastoqey land.

 Michelle Porter writes poetry and creative nonfiction.
 She is a citizen of the Métis Nation and a member of the Manitoba Metis Federation.
 Her first book of poetry, Inquiries, was shortlisted for the Pat Lowther Memorial Award for Best Book of Poetry, Canada 2019.
 Her nonfiction work has been published in journals, books, and newspapers across Canada.
 She is currently the non-fiction editor with Riddle Fence.
 Her next book of creative nonfiction, Approaching Fire, is due to be released in the fall of 2020.
 She currently lives in St. John’s, Newfoundland and Labrador.